-Knowledge Management is the deliberate act of recognizing, validating, organizing, storing and communicating information relevant to the functioning of an organization, to key employees, to enable them preempt questions, solve problems, make decisions, change or rework strategies and processes in order to prevent obsolescence and maintain their competitive advantage.
+Knowledge Management is the deliberate act of recognising, validating, organising, storing and communicating information relevant to the functioning of an organisation, to key employees, to enable them preempt questions, solve problems, make decisions, change or rework strategies and processes in order to prevent obsolescence and maintain their competitive advantage.

 If you are interested in knowledge management, the simplest way to create a Knowledge Base is using a WordPress Knowledge Base plugin.

 Look In and Look Out

 Creating and adding value by utilizing knowhow, experience, judgment, and learning is a finite process with infinite mines.